jhudsy/customized-questions/README.md

 - total marks obtained for the question (assuming equal weighted marks for each answer)
 - A dictionary containing the answer name and 1/0 depending if the user got the answer correct or not
 - A dictionary containing the answer name and the value put in by the user
+- The output of the "info" function (if the function exists).
 - The time (using `time.time()`) the answer was submitted

 ### Encryption